Danish Film Institute: Activities

 The Film Institute presents Danish films at festivals abroad and in Denmark and subsidizes the import of foreign quality films.
 It maintains the Danish National Filmography (Danmarks Nationalfilmografi), a database about Danish films since 1896.

-Facilities
+Description and facilities

+The Danish Film Institute is also known as Filmhuset ("the film house") in central Copenhagen, is an institution under the Danish Ministry of Cultural Affairs, and a member of European Film Promotion, the network of European film organisations for the worldwide promotion of European film.

 Cinemateket

 Cinemateket is the national Danish film museum, dedicated to broaden the knowledge and interest in Danish as well as foreign film.
 It has three cinemas which show a combination of film classics and quality films of various themes.
 Occasionally contemporary films which would otherwise not reach the Danish market are shown.
-In the videoteque in the library is it possible to watch short and documentary films.
+In the videotheque in the library it is possible to watch short and documentary films.
 Other facilities include a book shop, a café and a restaurant.

 Library

 The Danish Film Institute's library on the first floor holds 55,000 books and subscribes to 240 mainly European and American magazines.
 The library lends regular books—usually for a period of one month—while magazines, manuscripts and rarer publications may only be referenced on the premises.